KasparEtter/ef1p/pages/index/index.md

 I work independently, and I'm supported only by donations from my readers.
 I pledge to disclose all conflicts of interest which might bias the content on this blog.
-All the text on this website is written by me and not by a [large language model (LLM)](https://en.wikipedia.org/wiki/Language_model#Notable_language_models), such as [ChatGPT](https://openai.com/blog/chatgpt).
+The text on this website is generally written by me and not by a [large language model (LLM)](https://en.wikipedia.org/wiki/Language_model#Notable_language_models), such as [ChatGPT](https://openai.com/blog/chatgpt).
+I use LLMs heavily for research and coding.
+Occasionally, I also use them for proofreading, which blurs the line a bit.

 ## Contact